domanskim20/Marife/README.md

 🎯 **Culture of Excellence: A Framework** – a concept beyond continous improvement and center of excellece.

 ## 💦 Repo Update
 - Repository links - in progress. 🔗 [Migrating google docs as github repo.
-In the meantime request googgle docs access here.](https://drive.google.com/drive/folders/1VQqCaFLQJ4ULJfB_YsWw4q4A_H4c7vqm?usp=sharing)
+In the meantime request google docs access here.](https://drive.google.com/drive/folders/1VQqCaFLQJ4ULJfB_YsWw4q4A_H4c7vqm?usp=sharing)
 - A place where I will be documenting all CDMP DAMA data governance framework, my random musing on AI accessibility, and et.al.
 ## 💦 Let's Connect!
 💡 Always eager to discuss & collaborate on cutting-edge data governance solutions! 🚀